LL Bean is on the defense over Linda Bean PAC

 CLICK HERE FOR THE ENTIRE L.L.
 BEAN FACEBOOK POST

-FREEPORT, Maine (NEWS CENTER) -- L.L Bean Chairman uses Facebook to publicly defend the company in the midst of Linda Bean's Trump contribution scandal.
+FREEPORT, Maine (NEWS CENTER) -- L.L Bean Chairman too to Facebook to publicly defend the company in the midst of Linda Bean's Trump contribution scandal.

 Chairman Shawn Gorman wrote that he was disappointed to learn that Grab Your Wallet is advocating a boycott against L.L.Bean solely because of Linda Bean, who is only one of 50+ family members involved with the business, who supported Donald Trump for President, he said.